EvertMDC/ansible-variable-bug/README.md

 When using or printing out the variables, it prints true - false, true - false twice instead of using the adapted variables.

 The values are changed if the type changes.
-For example by first using a bool "testvalue = true" and afterwards a string testvalue = "false"
+For example by first using a bool testvalue = true and afterwards a string (between quotes) testvalue = "false"